hoffiee/my-advent-of-code-project/readme.md

 - Cmake
 - ninja
 - conan
-- probably a few more...
+- Probably a few more...
+I have not setup this properly.

-## Development setup
+## Repo setup

-Current way of setting this repo up, still includes a lot of manual work for python solutions and haskell solutions not included yet, I doubt that I'll add them.

 ```bash
 # stand in root of advent-of-code